mgamio/blog/_posts/2021-12-28-shopping-options.markdown

 }
 ```

 This algorithm works fine when array size and values are small.
-But based on the constraints, imagine you are processing a priceOfShoe value of 100000 at the location priceOfShoes[101], and at that moment, the sum of priceOfJean + priceOfShoe is greater than 10 dollars.
-Therefore, it does not sense to continue processing the following possible 1000000000 items of pricesOfSkits[] and other 1000000000 items of priceOfTops[].
+But based on the constraints, imagine you are processing a priceOfShoe value of 100000 at the location priceOfShoes[101].
+At that moment, the sum of priceOfJean + priceOfShoe is already greater than 10 dollars.
+Therefore, it does not make sense to continue processing the following possible 1000000000 items of pricesOfSkits[] and other 1000000000 items of priceOfTops[].

-We need to skip this particular iteration and use “continue” to order process the next priceOfShoe at the location priceOfShoes[102], for example.
+To skip this particular iteration, we use the “continue” statement and proceed with the next iteration in the loop.
+The next priceOfShoe at the location priceOfShoes[102], for example.

 We create a new test case with big prices.
 You can add more items to the arrays.